Soo Locks: Canadian lock

-A single small lock is operated on the Canadian side of the Soo.
+The first lock to be built in the St. Marys River was on the Canadian side in 1798 by the Northwest Fur Company to facilitate the fur trade.
+It was destroyed by the Americans in 1814 during the War of 1812 to disrupt British trade.
+Currently, a single small lock is operated on the Canadian side of the Soo.
 Opened in 1895, it was rebuilt in 1987, and is 77 m long, 15.4 m wide and 13.5 m deep.
 The Canadian lock is used for recreational and tour boats; major shipping traffic uses the U.S. locks.